cmcntsh/Python_Compare_Lists/README.md

 ## Jupyther Notebooks (Python code)

 These files contain the Python code for this example.
-You should be able to view the code here in GitHub by clicking on the file name.
+You should be able to view the code here in GitHub by clicking on the file name in the list of files above this README page.

 * Fabricate Data.ipynb - Python code used to create the fabricated data used for this example.
 * List Comparisons.ipynb - Python code used to compare the lists in the differnt Excel files and create a new report file.